swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ```

 #### **Get Your PHP Installation Info**
-Here we're going to write a very basic php file that will give us this information.
+Here we're going to write a very basic php file that will display the information related to our PHP installation.
+This lets us verify that PHP 7 is working correctly.
+In addition, you can use this to reference your server's PHP configuration settings in the future.
 We're going to send it straight to your server's default folder, which will be **/var/www/html**.
 By contrast, domains will be using **/var/www/yourdomain.com/html**.
 ```
 sudo echo "<?php phpinfo(); ?>" > /var/www/html/phpinfo.php
 ```